-In the annual benchmarking reports, we (the AER) examine the relative efficiency of the distribution and transmission electricity network service providers.
+In the annual benchmarking reports, we examine the relative efficiency of the distribution and transmission electricity network service providers.
 In doing this we consider the characteristics of each network business, and how their productivity compares at the aggregate level given the outputs they deliver to consumers.

 As part of our benchmarking toolkit, we also analyse the operating environment factors that may be unique to particular network service providers and which are not captured by our econometric benchmarking models.
 This helps us to identify the material factors driving apparent differences in estimated operating efficiency between the distribution networks in the NEM.